 – Software – Digital & Professional Services – Forest Properties – Forest Products – Safety – Property Development.

-JCE continues to invest in software, industry and safety by acquiring the companies Systemite, Jobro and Baltic Safety Products.
+JCE continues to invest in software, industry and safety by acquiring the companies Systemite, Jobro, Baltic Safety Products and Octofrost.

 A major share holding in Cyberom, specialising in cloud, connectivity, IT-security and digitisation, is sold to Formica.

 Carl Backman takes over as CEO of the JCE Group and Hampus Ericsson as chairman of the board, working operationally.

 BRUKS merges with Siwertell.
 Bruks Siwertell Group becomes market leading on material handling systems for bulk.

 BiFab is divested to the Canadian firm JV Driver.

 JCE invests in the growth companies Telness, Visiba Care and Unikum.